Secondary / Fine Crushing

 How a Spring Cone Crusher Works

-The cone crusher uses an eccentric gyratory motion to continuously squeeze material between a rotating mantle and a stationary bowl liner — producing a high reduction ratio with consistent, well-shaped output.
+The cone crusher uses an eccentric gyratory motion to continuously squeeze material between a rotating mantle and a stationary bowl liner.
+Reduction ratio, capacity, and product shape vary with chamber, CSS, feed grading, liner condition, and circuit arrangement.

 01